 Pleckgate’s Year Seven girls have rocketed to the final of a national competition.

-All Year Sevens took part in the Race For The Line event, with the aim for student teams-of-four to design and make the fastest rocket powered car they can.
+All Year Sevens took part in the Race For The Line event, with the aim for pupil teams-of-four to design and make the fastest rocket powered car they can.

 There the two Pleckgate teams, made up of eight girls, showed their engineering skills, coming second and third with the winning school’s car 92mph and Pleckgate following up with 86mph and 83mph.